-As Kemp tosses on a thin, ugly bed he becomes aware of a commotion outside the door.
+As Kemp tosses on thin thin mattress bed he becomes aware of a commotion outside the door.
 Words and shouting he can’t understand.
 And then a word he can.

 More voices.
 Some Western voices.
 “There’s a fire!
 Get out!
 Get out!”

 Kemp and Passepartout rush from their room, out into the narrow hall with other bodies and faces, pushing, shoving, and down the rackety stairs as smoke builds in the ramshackle hotel.

 As he throws himself down the stairs Kemp looks in one open room and sees the man who had greeted them, taken their money on arrival and shown them the cell-like room.
 He is sat on a bed in one of the bedrooms.
 He is a picture of utter calm, drinking a tea.

 There is panic down out on the street outside the hotel but not for the staff.
 New rooms are conjured up by them easily – as if near-death had been quite expected.